Avinash1506/Big-Integer/README.md

 # Big-Integer

-Big Integer is a header file which contains handles various operations on very large numbers.
+Big Integer is a header file which handles various operations on very large numbers.

 The maximum number which can be stored in long long int in c++ is 9, 223, 372, 036, 854, 775, 807 which contains 19 digits but using this header file we can perform various operations on numbers containing up to 10^5 digits.